 On the other hand, falling in love long distance is a risky business.
 When you start dating someone you’ve never met in person, it’s very easy to assume that they possess all sorts of charming qualities.
 It’s easy to believe that they are “perfect” for you.
 It’s way too easy to move too fast in your head and your heart, and to make serious commitments before you’ve ever met.

 What’s the fix?
 Remember that the rules of long distance relationships should be the same as those posted at public pools: Walk, do not run.
 And no diving in headfirst.
 Take your time getting to know each other.
 Don’t let your head and heart run away with you.
 Approaching your new relationship in a measured manner may yield benefits for years to come.
-For more on this, check out this book:
+For more on this, check out this special bundle offer:

 Feeling a little jealous now and again is not unusual in a relationship, particularly when you are separated from your loved one.
 A little jealousy can even spark fresh attraction and a new appreciation for your partner.
 However, while a single candle can illuminate a room, a blaze can burn it to the ground.